tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/Activities/07-Stu-SVM_Loan_Approver/README.md

 ### Instructions

-1. Read the data into a Pandas DataFrame
+1. Read the data into a Pandas DataFrame.

-2. Separate the features (X) from the target (y).
+2. Separate the features (x) from the target (y).
 In this case, the loan status is the target.

 3. Separate the data into training and testing subsets.